VOM RABENAUGE

 About the Breeder

-I started in dogs, ironically, as a professional trainer with a big box store.
+I started with dogs, ironically, as a professional trainer at a big-box store.
 At the time, I did not have a dog.
-I had never had a dog, in fact, but I seemed to be decent enough at training basic pet behavior, and problem solving mildly more difficult things like reactivity.
+I had never had a dog, in fact, but I seemed to be decent enough at training basic pet behavior, and problem-solving mildly more difficult things like reactivity.
 That said, it's hard to sell yourself as an expert when you sit on a throne of lies, so I endeavored to get my first dog in my early 20s.

-That dog was a backyard bred German Shepherd named Zero.
-Her mother was a black dog who was about 4 generations removed from any amount of titling or health testing, and her father... well.
+That dog was a backyard-bred German Shepherd named Zero.
+Her mother was a black dog about 4 generations removed from any titling or health testing, and her father... well.
 He was a white dog bred from white dogs for the sake of being white - need I say more?
-As such, she was a difficult puppy and teenager who came with her own sets of challenges, things that I was not overly pleased with, but things that I learned to handle and work with.
-She made me a better trainer and a better handler, and taught me a much needed lesson in patience.
-As she aged, she became more level headed and settled down, but she left me with a hunger for something more, something stronger.
+As such, she was a difficult puppy and teenager who came with her own set of challenges, things that I was not overly pleased with, but things that I learned to handle and work with.
+She made me a better trainer and a better handler, and taught me a much-needed lesson in patience.
+As she aged, she became more level-headed and settled down, but she left me with a hunger for something more, something stronger.
 I had always been fascinated with Schutzhund, and while I loved Zero, she was not a dog for the sport.
-She was very low drive, socially nervy, reactive of other dogs and more like a spitz in how she wanted to train than a highly biddable herding dog, and none of that meshed with my visions of grandeur.
+She was very low drive, socially nervous, reactive to other dogs, and more like a spitz in how she wanted to train than a highly biddable herding dog, and none of that meshed with my visions of grandeur.

 So, 4 years later, my first Shepherd from an ethical breeder came home.
-Originally, she was meant to be a training endeavor, one where she would eventually return to the individual who'd given her to me for that purpose, but eventually she became a co-own before finally being transferred entirely to me.
-She was everything I had dreamed of.
+Originally, she was meant to be a training endeavor, one where she would eventually return to the individual who'd given her to me for that purpose, but eventually she became a co-own, then was ultimately transferred entirely to me.
+Akira, Hustle vom Haus Tyson, was everything I had dreamed of and became my foundation.
 Not too much, but more than enough to get me going, and before long, I was hyperventilating as we finished our BH routine, elated despite my own nerves having made it impossible to eat that morning.
 By our IGP1, I felt like I had a better grasp on what was expected of me, even if she decided to throw a few kinks into the obedience that frustrated me to no end.
 I was exceptionally proud of us, especially in tracking, which at the time felt like a bear of a task.
 Her IGP2 was significantly more naughty, with several moments where I thought "well, we tried," but we came out with a pass in all 3 phases, and I remember smiling the whole time.
 She was 4 months off puppies (and a c-section, no less) and had maybe 6 weeks of actual trial prep, so I hadn't been expecting much, but she gave her all for me, and I felt good in every phase.
 Maybe not about the behaviors, maybe not about the points (and really, I can't blame anyone but myself, there), but being there, in the moment with her - that felt divine.
+She never did achieve an IGP3 due to a soft tissue injury that ultimately took her out of the sport, but she earned her breed survey and taught me so many incredible things during our few times on the field together.

-Now, as I continue to train my dogs and work my further generations of BHOTs, my goal is to produce dogs similar to that.
-Well rounded, with level heads and strong hearts, who are stable enough to bring power to the protection field without being a menace to society (or their owners couches) and who, at the end of the day, are just fun dogs to be around.
-I can't guarantee that they will all be angel babies like Akira was, but I strive to produce companions who are enjoyable, and loved.
+Now, as I continue to train my dogs and work on my further generations of BHOTs, my goal is to produce dogs similar to that.
+Well-rounded, with level heads and strong hearts, who are stable enough to bring power to the protection field without being a menace to society (or their owners' couches) and who, at the end of the day, are just fun dogs to be around.

 © 2021 Vom Rabenauge